rh-ecosystem-edge/accelerator_templates/kmm/load_module.md

 ### The spec.moduleLoader.imagePullPolicy field

-The `imagePullPolicy` setting is the simplest to understand, it simply determines when Openshift should pull the Driver Container image from the registry and when it should use a locally cached version.
-Generally it is advisable to set this to `Always` especially when debugging, there is nothing as frustrating as spending hours trying to hunt down a bug only to find you've been updating the registry and Openshift has been using the same cached image all the time.
+The `imagePullPolicy` setting is the simplest to understand, it simply determines when OpenShift should pull the Driver Container image from the registry and when it should use a locally cached version.
+Generally it is advisable to set this to `Always` especially when debugging, there is nothing as frustrating as spending hours trying to hunt down a bug only to find you've been updating the registry and OpenShift has been using the same cached image all the time.

 ### The spec.moduleLoader.kernelMappings section

-The last section gives the name of the Driver Container image with the kernel module in it that Openshift should pull down and run.
+The last section gives the name of the Driver Container image with the kernel module in it that OpenShift should pull down and run.

 As the kernel ABI can change between different kernel versions, different distributions can have different kernel version schemes, and sometimes you just want different functionality on different OS versions its possible use regular expressions matching against the running kernel version, to define which Driver Container gets used.